RetroDECK/ES-DE/THEMES-DEV.md

     </variant>
 ```

 Note that variant triggers will only apply to the gamelist view and not the system view.
 Also be aware that it will add a potentially noticeable application slowdown as game media files need to be scanned for at various points when using the application, as well as during startup.
-The impact of the performance penalty depends on multiple factors such as the game collection size, how many games have been scraped and disk I/O and filesystem performance.
+The impact of the performance penalty depends on multiple factors such as the game collection size, how many games have been scraped, as well as disk I/O and filesystem performance.
 So only use variant triggers if really necessary for your theme design.
 As well, specifying many values for the `mediaType` tag will lead to more files potentially being scanned which could introduce further lag and latency.

 ## Color schemes